smcstewart/wrangler-d1-execute-potential-defect/README.md

 pnpm install
 ```

+Change line 1 of `wrangler.toml`, adding your Cloudflare `account_id`.

+e.g. `account_id = ""` -> `account_id = "put-your-account-id-in here"`

-> The environment setup here is for `dev`, but if you've called your environment something different, remember to replace that in the commands below and also in your `wrangler.toml` file.
+> The environment below is setup for `dev`, but if you've called your environment something different, remember to replace that in the commands below and also in your `wrangler.toml` file.

 ### Init the database